 We all expected that Trump’s cabinet would mean trouble for many of the things we care about, from clean energy and healthy communities to our very democracy itself.
 But his chosen nominees are worse than we could have imagined.
 These individuals, responsible for the policies and decisions that affect the lives and well-being of all Americans, have a combined net worth of over $13 billion so far – that’s five times the net worth of President Obama’s cabinet, and more wealth than a third of American households.
 As you might expect, their ties to corporations run deep, and those ties are reflected in their positions and past actions.
 Here’s what you should know about what Trump’s nominees mean for our food, water, environment and democracy – and how you can oppose their confirmations:

-Nominated for: EPA Administrator
+Confirmed for: EPA Administrator

 Why you should worry: Pruitt has bragged about suing the EPA multiple times, has often decried its decisions, and now he’s on deck to run it.
 His troubling history includes: